What is changing with online cannabis sales?

 AGLC ensures that only regulated and approved cannabis products are for sale at licensed premises and works with enforcement agencies in regards to unapproved cannabis products.

 Can foreign cannabis producers supply the Canadian market?

 No, only Health Canada approved licensed producers in Canada can supply cannabis product.

 AGLC is responsible for the wholesale and distribution of retail cannabis products, ensuring the online system and licensed private retailers meet the regulatory compliance guidelines for cannabis.
-AGLC purchases licensed product from federally licensed producers and distributes it to licensed private retailers and Albertans who purchase cannabis products through the online store.
+AGLC purchases licensed product from federally licensed producers and distributes it to licensed private retailers.
 The distribution system is similar to the system Alberta currently has in place for alcohol.
 There will not be preferential distribution based on location.

 Information is collected and submitted to Health Canada and Statistics Canada on the retailers’ behalf.
 Licensees are required to review and comply with the Federal Compliance Reporting Technical Specifications available at aglc.ca\cannabis\legislation-and-aglc-policies.

 In order to comply with the reporting requirements, provincial legislation and AGLC Board policy, retail cannabis licensees are required to submit monthly reports to AGLC.
 These reports involve tracking the movement of cannabis between:

 - AGLC and licensed retail cannabis establishments